crklinkenberg/symcom-doc/content/Symcom New Topics/Local Setup Guidelines.md

 DB_PASSWORD=password
 ```

+Note: `docker-compose.yml` has been changed to adapt to variables defined in the `.env` file in latest changes/

+Important: Use codes from `docker-compose-live.yml` for production use.

 Step 6:
 From the project files, go to `symcom-core-app/config/route-sample.php` and rename it to `route.php` and do the below changes: